joshuapearson/tucson-josh/content/posts/storytelling-photography/index.md

 columns of hikers wend their way along the trails below, granting perspective to those along the rim.

-When you visit, your first view of this wonder of nature will probably be from the visitor center along the south rim of the canyon.
+When you visit, your first view of this wonder will probably be from the visitor center along the south rim of the canyon.
 The experience is so overwhelming that you will almost certainly take a series of photos from this overlook.
 Maybe you start with a cell-phone selfie.
 Maybe you instead focus on